 Our bodies get dehydrated working all day long.
 This makes the muscles stiffer than normal – our bodies need water to lubricate movement – so drink.

 3. Have regular breaks

 Combine a ‘movement break’ (see number 1) with a ‘water break’ (see number 2) in your daily routine.
 Try to have a break at least every hour – even a short walk for a glass of water.
 Eventually it will become second nature.
 When it does become second nature even the male of our species is able to multi-task, often stretching the shoulders AND looking at the computer screen at the same time.
 C’mon fellas – lets show those girls our multi-tasking ninja moves.

-Heat from the water will bring fresh blood to the stiff areas.
-It will lengthen and loosen tight muscles and allow more movement.
+Heat will bring fresh blood to the stiff areas.
+It will relax, lengthen and loosen tight muscles and allow more movement.
 Take a microwavable heat pack to work – and when you get home, run a hot bath.
 But don’t fall asleep, wake up in a cold bath and be back at square one ;-)

 Think of pussycats.
 Do they need stretching manuals?
 Do they ‘time’ their stretches?
 No. They ‘feel’ what’s going on in their bodies.
 If it feels nice – they carry on.
 If it hurts, they stop.
 Begin to bring a ‘kindly awareness’ to your body.
 Breathe into the stiff areas, be gentle but investigative.
 Always remember to breathe.
 If you feel you want to explore further, Yoga can be a fantastic way to develop a new relationship with your body – maybe try out a few different classes until you find one that’s right for you!